nerfstudio-project/nerfacc/README.md

 https://www.nerfacc.com/

 NerfAcc is a PyTorch Nerf acceleration toolbox for both training and inference.
-It focus on efficient volumetric rendering of radiance fields, which is universal and plug-and-play for most of the NeRFs.
+It focuses on efficient volumetric rendering of radiance fields, which is universal and plug-and-play for most of the NeRFs.

 Using NerfAcc,